approvals/ApprovalTests.Java/approvaltests/docs/mdsource/Features.source.md

 Package Level Settings allows for programmatic setting of configuration at the package level.
 It follows the principle of least surprise.

+Your Package Leveling configuration must be in class called PackageSettings.
+The fields can be private, public and or static.
+They will be picked up regardless.
+All methods will be ignored.

 For example if you had a class:

 snippet: /approvaltests/src/test/java/org/packagesettings/PackageSettings.java